 Are White or Brown Coffee Filters Better?

-Most of the cheap paper coffee filters are bleached using a chemical such as chlorine; I personally would stay clear of bleached white coffee filters if you value the taste of your coffee and even your health.
-However, if you can’t live without white paper filters try looking for some Melitta coffee filters as they are whitened using a natural oxygen process.
+Most of the cheap disposable coffee filters are bleached using a chemical such as chlorine; I would stay clear of any bleached coffee filter if you value the taste of your coffee and even your health.

-Which Is the Healthier Option?
-Paper or Permanent Filters
+Which Is the Healthier Option: Permanent coffee Filters or Paper?

 After a bit of research, there do seem to be some health issues regarding paper and permanent coffee filters.

 The main point of concern is cholesterol.

 It appears that brewing coffee with a paper filter traps more oily substances in the coffee called diterpenes, whereas permanent filters allow more of these diterpenes to pass through into your cup.